Skip to Content

 Within 10 minutes of arriving at the SlotZilla zipline, I was strapped in & prepped for my ride and heading up an elevator to the flight deck.

-The elevator was a “no frills” version, like a temporary one you’d find at a construction site, that allowed a view of outside as we traversed up.
+The elevator was a “no frills” version, like a temporary one you’d find at a construction site, that offered a view of the outside as we ascended.

-As someone who suffers from a mild fear of heights, I found myself wishing the ride upward would come to an end as we climbed up, and up, and up in lockstep with my anxiety.
+As a fear-of-heights sufferer, I found myself wishing the ride upward would come to an end as we climbed up, and up, and up in lockstep with my anxiety.

 Staging area for zipline riders with tables for them to lay on while they are rigged up.